paper-trail-gem/paper_trail/README.md

 **Caveats:**

+1. Not compatible with [transactional tests][34], aka. transactional fixtures.
+   This is a known issue [#542](https://github.com/airblade/paper_trail/issues/542) that we'd like to solve.
 1. PaperTrail can't restore an association properly if the association record can be updated to replace its parent model (by replacing the foreign key)
-2. Currently PaperTrail only support single `version_associations` table.
+1. Currently PaperTrail only support single `version_associations` table.
 The implication is that you can only use a single table to store the versions for all related models.
 Sorry for those who use multiple version tables.
-3. PaperTrail only reifies the first level of associations, i.e., it does not reify any associations of its associations, and so on.
+1. PaperTrail only reifies the first level of associations, i.e., it does not reify any associations of its associations, and so on.
-4. PaperTrail relies on the callbacks on the association model (and the :through association model for Has-Many-Through associations) to record the versions and the relationship between the versions.
+1. PaperTrail relies on the callbacks on the association model (and the :through association model for Has-Many-Through associations) to record the versions and the relationship between the versions.
 If the association is changed without invoking the callbacks, Reification won't work.
 Below are some